 BROUGHT TO YOU BY BUPA GLOBAL

 Living with anxiety can be hard, especially when mental health issues are rarely acknowledged or even talked about in Hong Kong.
-Speaking from her own experience, registered mental health nurse Penny Vera draws from her own experience to speak up about this common issue, and how to deal with it.
+Speaking from her own experience, Head of Governance, Quality and Risk from Bupa Health Clinics, UK, also a registered mental health nurse Penny Vera draws from her own experience to speak up about this common issue, and how to deal with it.

 From the outside, I like to think I present myself as a confident and very capable person who balances all sorts of priorities within my life.
 I am a registered mental health nurse and have years of experience supporting people to manage all different types of mental health problems – however, I am also someone who has anxiety.
 There are times when I feel so scared for no apparent reason, and sometimes, I am so fearful of irrational thoughts and beliefs that it takes all my willpower not to hide under the duvet (and sometimes I do!).